Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 Relay and mining policies for large inscriptions can vary, affecting inclusion and propagation.

-## Section VI: Corporate Bitcoin Treasuries
+## Section VI: Bitcoin in Practice - Corporate Adoption

+How do Bitcoin's fundamental properties translate into real-world adoption?
+One of the most visible examples has been corporate treasuries adding Bitcoin to their balance sheets.

 ### The Corporate Treasury Trend

-Beginning in 2020, a handful of public companies allocated portions of corporate cash to Bitcoin as a long‑duration, non‑sovereign monetary asset.
-Motivations included diversification, inflation hedging, and brand alignment with digital‑native finance.
-Adoption has been cyclical and remains limited relative to total corporate cash balances.
+Beginning in 2020, a handful of public companies began allocating portions of their corporate cash reserves to Bitcoin.
+They viewed it as a long-duration, non-sovereign monetary asset that could serve multiple purposes: portfolio diversification, inflation hedging, and brand alignment with digital-native finance.

+This trend reflects Bitcoin's evolution from a niche digital experiment to an asset class that major corporations consider suitable for treasury management, though adoption remains limited relative to total corporate cash balances.

 ### The Strategy Playbook